 Boot Camps Can Help Troubled Teens Change their Behavior, But Many Teen Issues Go Beyond the Behavior

 Despite the fact that boot camps can help troubled teens in some situations, most teenage issues run much deeper than they appear on the surface and may only be symptoms of other problems.
 Boot camps rely entirely on behavior modification; they do not provide the therapeutic support to help teens heal from the true underlying issues.
 For teens with anxiety, depression, drug use, low self-esteem, emotional disorders, and in fact most types of rebellious behavior, the stressful boot camp environment may prove harmful instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Saint Petersburg, FL on their own will not speak to family issues but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Saint Petersburg, FL may be a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Saint Petersburg, Florida on their own will not deal with family communication issues but simply return a somewhat more obedient teen to the same home situation in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Saint Petersburg, Florida may be a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 - Caring staff and mentors who provide positive role models and concerned involvement, not simply breaking teens down.

 - Biblical teaching and spiritual focus, to help teens discover the true source of lasting heart change.